Join PrimeGrid

 Generalized Cullen and Woodall numbers are of the form n * b^n + 1 and n * b^n - 1, respectively, where n + 2 > b.

-PrimeGrid is moving its search for Generalized Cullen and Generalized Woodall primes from PRPNet to BOINC.
-As is customary when projects move from PRPNet, PrimeGrid will double-check the ranges searched by PRPNet, and will then continue on with new work running multiple bases (b values) concurrently and incrementing through n values.
+PrimeGrid has moved its search for Generalized Cullen and Generalized Woodall primes from PRPNet to BOINC.
+As is customary when projects move from PRPNet, PrimeGrid has double-checked the ranges searched by PRPNet, and then continued on with new work running multiple bases (b values) concurrently and incrementing through n values.

-PrimeGrid will be sieving to a much larger n than has been previously done.
-The largest candidates will be in excess of 15,000,000 digits, and will be the same size as the largest candidates in the Seventeen or Bust project.
+PrimeGrid has completed sieving to a much larger n than was previously done.
+The largest candidates are in excess of 15,000,000 digits, and will be the same size as the largest candidates in the Seventeen or Bust project as of the time of this writing.

 Once PrimeGrid finds a Generalized Cullen or Woodall on a base, it stops looking for Generalized Cullen or Woodall primes on that base, depending on the type found.
 For all the current bases, PrimeGrid has found a Generalized Woodall prime, and will initially be searching only for Generalized Cullen Primes.